 Because Americans are not allowed to legally drink alcohol until they turn 21 years old, accusations of driving while intoxicated (DWI) in New York are made complicated if you are underage.
 Not only does the permissible blood alcohol content (BAC) drop substantially; the penalties that you can face if you are convicted for underage DWI change, as well.

 Having a skilled DWI-defense attorney from Young and Young can protect your driving rights and your future interests.

 New York's Zero Tolerance Law Means Lower BAC Limits for Underage Drivers

-One of the most important differences that drivers under the age of 21 face in New York is a much lower legal limit for alcohol.
-While adults can have a BAC of up to 0.08% without per se violating the DWI law – they can still be found guilty of a driving while alcohol impaired (DWAI) with a lower BAC – underage drivers can get into serious legal trouble with BAC levels of only 0.02% or above.
+One of the most important differences that drivers under the age of 21 face in New York are a much lower legal limit for alcohol.
+While adults can have a BAC of up to 0.08% without per se violating the DWI law – they can still be found guilty of driving while alcohol impaired (DWAI) with a lower BAC – underage drivers can get into serious legal trouble with BAC levels of only 0.02% or above.